Cplacke/charcuterie/README.md

 # Charcuterie & More by Dylan
 a simple deno based web server to create a business store front

+# Editing content
+In order to edit or update the content of the page, with respect to text and images this has been built out with content in mind and to simplify that process with out a need to search through the codebase and worry about keeping with syntax that could create issues.

+now you can simply commit the changes direct to the `content.yaml` file in the root of the project, there you will find all the text and images for the page, and text can be modified accordingly, along with images for the Home and Gallery pages.
+Simply keep with the existing structure and conform the the [YAML Specification](https://www.tutorialspoint.com/yaml/index.htm) and no issues should arise.

+it's also always a good idea to run your changes locally to make sure everything still compiles and now issues are introduced in from a type-o or such.

 ## Running locally
 simply run the `start.sh` script or ...
 ```sh